 All international students on F-1 and J-1 status will be automatically provided and billed for medical insurance through United Health Care for the coverage period of August 15 to August 14 of the next year (for students beginning in the fall) or January 1 to August 14 (for students beginning in the spring).
-The medical insurance premium will be charged to the student’s account after course registration and the student can access the United Health Care First Student website (see below) within 48 hours after registration.
+The medical insurance premium will be charged to the student’s account after course registration and the student can access the United Health Care website (see below) within 48 hours after registration.

 FDU Medical Insurance Policy

 - International students on FDU F-1 and J-1 student visa records are required to enroll in the FDU United Health Care medical insurance plan.

 - F-1 or J-1 students who are sponsored by a government agency and are provided medical insurance through that agency may be eligible for a waiver as long as their medical insurance meets the waiver criteria.

 - International students who are in other visa categories and have qualifying medical insurance coverage through a government agency or have medical insurance through a US-based employer may also apply for a waiver.

 An admitted FDU student may enroll in the University’s United Health Care plan and create a personal account.
 Please see instructions here: Student Health Insurance Information

 Annual enrollment is required to ensure continuous coverage.
 Students must enroll in each academic year by logging into their account through uhcsr.com.

 The enrollment process requires the FDU student ID number.
 The following items must be completed in order to enroll in the medical insurance policy: